 - Three reference letters from writers qualified to judge the applicant's academic abilities

-- GRE Subject Test scores are useful but not required
+- GRE Subject Test scores will be considered if submitted, but are not required

 - Background in mathematics education is useful but not required; however, we look for a demonstrated interest in education